jaxio/jaxio.github.com/documentation/celerio/templates.md

 #### `output` controls where to write the result of the template evaluation

-At the beginning of your template, you use the `output` to tell Celerio where to write the genereted file.
+At the beginning of your template, use the `output` to specify where to write the genereted file.

 {% highlight javascript %}
 $output.java($Root,"MyClass")